SOAR - Oxbridge Chapter

 Oxbridge (spanning Oxford and Cambridge in the United Kingdom) became part of the SOAR family in August 2014.
 The first Armenian community in Britain was formed in Manchester in the 19th century.
 Comprised of textile traders, small manufacturers and retailers, the first Armenian Church was opened in 1870.
 The Armenian population in Great Britain is approximately 18,000, living primarily in London and Manchester.
 There is a growing Armenian population in Oxford and Cambridge.

 The Cambridge University Armenian Society [CUARMS] promotes Armenian culture and Armenian Language in Cambridge, assists students of Armenian origin in pursuing their academic and professional endeavours at the University of Cambridge, creates social network for students of Armenian origin and for those with connections or interest in Armenia, and facilitates interaction and dialogue between members of the university who are interested in Armenia.
-The Oxford Armenian Society at the University of Oxford cultivates an understanding and appreciation of Armenian culture, heritage and history through cultural, educational, and social activities.
+The Oxford University Armenian Society (OUAS) at the University of Oxford cultivates an understanding and appreciation of Armenian culture, heritage and history through cultural, educational, and social activities.

 BOARD OF DIRECTORS: